 Nevertheless, the safety switch was nicely clicky and required just the right amount of thumb pressure to shift between the fire and safe positions.
 The location of the safety also worked great for me; I didn’t have to change my grip to switch back and forth from safe to fire, and I never accidentally tripped the switch.

 The well-shaped and very comfortable grip is customizable.
-Ruger includes two grip sleeves in the box.
+In the box are two grip sleeves in the box for a slim or wider palm swell.
 With the smaller grip sleeve preinstalled, the SR22 fit my average-sized hand well.
 Ham-fisted shooters will want to swap the smaller sleeve for the larger.
 With devilishly sly humor, Ruger notes that “[t]he detachable grip may initially be difficult to remove.”

 Excuse me for laughing out loud, but the copywriter who authored that line should be writing comedy for Ricky Gervais.
 Let’s be honest.
 Removing the SR22’s grip was as frustrating as trying to put sweat socks on a rooster.

-Since the SR22s handle was the right size for me right out of the box with a comfortable and secure all-finger grip, I didn’t need to attach the magazine extensions thoughtfully provided by Ruger.
+Since the SR22s handle was the right size for me right out of the box with a comfortable and secure all-finger grip, I didn’t need to attach the thoughtfully provided magazine extensions.
 For shooters with larger mitts who need additional real estate at the bottom of the handle, Ruger supplies two extensions, one for each of the included ten-round mags.

 With four handle combinations to choose from, the hands of most shooters should be well-accommodated.
 Still, although it’s ultimately effective, the SR22’s grip system badly trails the M&P/XD/Glock field when it comes to ease of use.